zedlopez/ifm/The Recipe Book.md

 ## Liquids

 ^^{liquids (implementing) <-- water <-- fluids}^^{containers+kind+: liquids in containers}^^{drinking+action+}
 Liquids are notoriously difficult to simulate well.
 A fully thorough approach consumes endless storage and can be very finicky to write and keep realistic.
 It is essential to decide what aspect of a liquid's behaviour is actually needed in a given story, and to simulate only that.
-For instance, if we only need a little chemistry, where a player can add (say) water to salt and make a solution, we do not want to fool around with calculating quantities or concentrations: what's important is that "some water" (amount unspecified) combines with "some salt" to produce "some salty water".
+For instance, if we only need a little chemistry, where a player can add (say) water to salt and make a solution, we do not want to fool around with calculating quantities or concentrations: what's important is that `some water` (amount unspecified) combines with `some salt` to produce `some salty water`.
 We should no more calculate precisely here than we would work out where all the furniture is to the nearest inch.
 Good advice for handling liquids is to simulate the least amount of realism possible, but no less.

-Sometimes all we want is a down-in-one drink: we needn't simulate the actual liquid, just the bottle it comes in, and all we need is to handle the "drinking" action.
+Sometimes all we want is a down-in-one drink: we needn't simulate the actual liquid, just the bottle it comes in, and all we need is to handle the `drinking` action.
 See [Beverage Service], and also [3 AM], where carbonated drinks can be shaken–again simulating the vessel, not the liquid.

 Some elementary biochemistry in [Xylan] is done simply by... well, the point is that two different liquids are represented by single things each, and a chemical reaction simply switches one for the other.